vuejs/v2.vuejs.org/source/guide/list.md

 Later on, when you replace the `items` array and Vue.js encounters a new object with `_uid: '88f869d'`, it knows it can reuse the existing scope and DOM elements associated with the same `_uid`.

+### track-by $index

-If you don't have a unique key to track by, you can also use `track-by="$index"`, which is essentially telling Vue.js "don't move the DOM nodes around; just morph them in place."
-This can make Array replacement extremely efficient, but you should use this feature with caution.
+If you don't have a unique key to track by, you can also use `track-by="$index"`, which will force `v-for` into in-place update mode: fragments are no longered moved around, they simply get flushed with the new value at the corresponding index.
+This mode can also handle duplicate values in the source array.

+This can make Array replacement extremely efficient, but it comes at a tradeoff.
 Because DOM nodes are no longer moved to reflect the change in order, temporary state like DOM input values and component private state can become out of sync.
-So, avoid using `track-by="$index"` if the `v-for` block contains form input elements or child components.
+So, be careful when using `track-by="$index"` if the `v-for` block contains form input elements or child components.

-## Array Observation Caveats
+### Caveats

 Due to limitations of JavaScript, Vue.js **cannot** detect the following changes to an Array: